Vermont Care Partners Centers of Excellence

 - 96% of people with developmental disabilities were living in independent community settings.

 - 91% said they liked where they lived.

 3. Easy access

 - Network Agency facilities are located in your communities.

 - Mental Health Crisis Response is available 24/7 regardless of whether the individual is a client of an agency or is insured.

 - 93% of clients responded that they received the help that were right for them.

 - 81% of our adult clients with significant mental illness received a follow up service within 7 days of discharge from a psychiatric hospitalization that is coordinated with psychiatric providers.

 - Network agencies serve more people with mental health needs than the national average resulting in decreased emergency room and psychiatric hospital bed utilization saving taxpayers $77 million.

-- 51% of people screened by network public inebriate programs were diverted from jail, decreasing the direct and indirect costs associated with incarceration and increasing access to substance use disorder and mental health treatment.
+- More than 53% of people screened by network public inebriate programs were diverted from jail, decreasing the direct and indirect costs associated with incarceration and increasing access to substance use disorder and mental health treatment.